jtheisen/squil/readme.md

 # SQuiL

-This is the source repo for SQuiL prototype: A proof-of-concept for a generic SQL UI.
+This is the source repo for the SQuiL prototype - a proof-of-concept for a generic SQL UI.

-Use the following two links for more information.
+Use the following two links for more information:

 [Introduction and rational texts](https://squil.net)